Draining the Swamp like pool

 I had the pool filter set to ‘waste’.
 In order to keep suction, I ran a hose to the skimmer intake.
 That kept enough water so that the skimmer didn’t start sucking air.

 It took a couple of hours but the water level kept dropping until we got near the end.
+The waterline at the shallow end was finally below the steps.

 The remainder was a slimy, gelatinous muck that we could not pump out with the clear water pump or an electric sump pump.
 There was probably 50 to 100 gallons remaining.
 My son tried a wet vac but that didn’t work that well.
 He also emptied quite a bit by filling five gallon buckets and carrying them out of the pool. (yes, the electric came from a GFCI outlet)